-All reputable or sensible employers will have some kind of insurance policy (even a basic one) in place to cover them in the case of workplace claims.
+All employers must have some kind of insurance policy in place to cover them in the case of workplace claims.
 This means that if they have been following their legal responsibilities, they will not be paying out your compensation personally.
 By claiming workplace personal injury compensation, you are exercising your rights to be reimbursed for injury and losses.
 The insurance company and your solicitor will deal with your claim.
 This means that you and your employer do not need to be personally involved in the claim.

 |Damage to cheek bone (simple fracture)||£2,180 to £2,810|